OMaciasd/challenge_sre/docs/guides/ARCHITECTURE.md

 - **Containerization and Orchestration**

-  - **Description**: Use containers (e.g., Docker) to package services and applications, facilitating deployment and scaling.
+  - **Description**: Use containers Docker to package services and applications, facilitating deployment and scaling.

   - **Orchestration**: Utilize orchestration tools like Kubernetes to manage and automatically scale containers based on demand.